Skip to main content

 AgentFlowExecutionagent_flow_executionsPer-run envelope.
 Tracks workflow name, steps total/completed, total cost.

-Both use BatchStatus (severity-ordered enum ported from Spring Batch) and ExitStatus (embeddable record with severity-based composition via and()).
+Both use BatchStatus (severity-ordered enum) and ExitStatus (embeddable record with severity-based composition via and()).

 JdbcTraceRecorder